Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR4 - Category: Testing - Unit Tests

 Modules **SHOULD** implement unit testing to ensure logic and conditions within parameters/variables/locals are performing correctly.
+These tests **MUST** pass before a module version can be published.

 Unit Tests test specific module functionality, without deploying resources.
 Used on more complex modules.
-Should live in `tests/unit`
+In Bicep and Terraform these live in `tests/unit`.

 <br>